byjg/docker-easy-haproxy/docs/kubernetes.md

 ## Running containers

-Your container only requires creating an ingress with the `spec.ingressClassName: easyhaproxy-ingress` field pointing to your service.
+Your container only requires creating an ingress with the `spec.ingressClassName: easyhaproxy` field pointing to your service.

 e.g.